moinkhanif/newsweek-clone/README.md

 * Made using Bootstrap

-* Used minimal to no javascript
+* Used minimally to no javascript

-* Top Asides are sticky untill their content is further scrolled.
+* Top Asides are sticky until their content is further scrolled.

-* Responsive in nature
+* Responsive design

-* Used fontawesome for icons
+* Used font-awesome for icons

 ## Potential future updates